2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 ####

 Of course, there will be times when some people are unable to attend a meeting.
-When possible, **recording the presentation to post it on a streaming platform and/or on your website can be relevant**.
+Whenever possible, **recording the presentation to post it on a streaming platform and/or on your website can be relevant**.
 This may allow those who were absent to catch up on previous presentations, or even to watch them again in replay to better educate themselves.

 **Feel free to take these resources, edit and share them as you wish.**.
 Just remember to **cite your sources** if you use an editable presentation.